wp-plugins/listicle/readme.txt

 * SEO-friendly pages for each list item
 * Manage multiple posts from within a single post
 * Generate better page views using lists
-* Promote your listicles and list items individuall on all your favorite social sites and on listicle.us
+* Promote your listicles and list items individually on all your favorite social sites and on listicle.us

 == Installation ==